hapax/hapax.github.io/_posts/2021-01-20-chaosdice.md

 The randomness of a dice is not merely the consequence of symmetry, but rather, the combination of jitter and chaos.
-The dynamics amplified small jitters exponentially quickly so that, even after a short dice roll, they thread through configuration space uniformly.
+The dynamics amplify small jitters exponentially, so that even after a short dice roll, they thread through configuration space approximately uniformly.
 <!-- amplification of small initial jitters by chaos, so
 that they uniformly thread the configuration space of the dice. --> The jitter of initial conditions may be genuinely random, but can also